allen-liaoo/Lojic/README.md

 parenthesis.
 For example, `(A&B]->C` is identical to `(A&B)->C`.

 ### Format
-The name of atoms (propositions or operands) must be alphabetic or numeric.
+The name of atoms (propositions or operands) must be alphabetic and/or numeric.
 There cannot be whitespaces or special characters.
 There are no length limits to their names.